roboracingleague/robodrone/brain/README.md

 Record waypoint : SF (channel 11)

-Emergency disarming : SD (channel 8)
+Emergency kill : SD (channel 8) - to use as a last resort (drone will fall)

 Record waypoint mode : SC (channel 6) - TODO
 - normal